 Filing an Annual Return

-An annual return (Form B1) is required to be delivered by a company, whether trading or not, to the CRO once at least in every calendar year.
+An annual return (Form B1) is required to be delivered by a company, whether trading or not, to the CRO once at least in every year.
+Link to: Forms Page Link to: Filing Fees Link to: Information Leaflets.
+Please note that the CRO Public Office is based in Gloucester Place Lower, Dublin 1, on the corner with Sean MacDermott Street.

 Obligations in preparing and filing an annual return